CodeMettle/amq_null_body_repro/README.md

-This will log all messages sent with their original bodies at TRACE log level to the activemq.log file, a small percentage of which will have `null` returned from the `Message.getText` method called in `MessageListener.onMessage`.
+This will log all messages sent with their original bodies at TRACE log level to the activemq.log file, a small percentage of which will have `null` returned from the `TextMessage.getText` method called in `MessageListener.onMessage`.

 In `conf/log4j.properties`: